 Stainless steel is commonly seen as kitchen accessories, cutlery, and cookware.
 From knife blades with sharp edges to molded shapes like cookers, grills, sinks, and saucepans- the presence of stainless steel is essential.
 It’s also used as a finish for refrigerators, countertops, and dishwashers.

 In offshore technology, stainless steel is mainly used in the pipework.
 They are used to transport hydrocarbons, petrochemicals, etc. for seawater systems.
 They are often the best choice for offshore systems given their resistance to the corrosive effects of seawater.

 Stainless steel’s great mechanical properties make it an essential material for seawater reverse osmosis units (SWRO).

 4. Chemical Industry

-Duplex stainless steels, a recent family of stainless steel alloy, is becoming increasingly popular in bridges and other engineering structures as these steels are typically twice as strong as ferritic alloys.
-Because of their increased strength, less material is needed, thus becoming more cost and weight efficient.
+Duplex stainless steels, a recent family of stainless steel alloys, are becoming increasingly popular in bridges and other engineering structures as these steels are typically twice as strong as ferritic alloys.
+Because of their increased strength, less material is needed, thus becoming more cost and weight-efficient.

 6. Storage Tanks